Robin of Sherwood: The outlaws

 The beautiful and vivacious daughter of Richard of Leaford, a Saxon nobleman, Marion lives as a ward of Abbot Hugo, who is keen on gaining her inheritance.
-Intending to enter a nunnery, she enjoys beekeeping, but when Simon de Belleme desires her as his bride (actually intending to sacrifice her), she is rescued by Robin of Loxley and they escape into Sherwood Forest, where they fall in love and marry.
+Intending to enter a nunnery, she enjoys beekeeping, but when Simon de Belleme desires her as his bride (actually intending to sacrifice her), she is rescued by Robin of Loxley and they escape into Sherwood Forest, where they fall in love and eventually marry.
 She is the band's unofficial healer and becomes a skilled archer.
 She loves Robin unconditionally and is heartbroken upon his death.
-She's later rescued from another unwanted marriage by Robert of Huntingdon, before falling in love with him towards the end of Season Three.
+She's later rescued from another unwanted marriage by Robert of Huntingdon before falling in love with him towards the end of Season Three.